phstc/phstc.github.com/_posts/2017-08-06-using-ruby-and-amazon-sqs-fifo-queues.md

 By default, Shoryuken tries to receive as many messages as it can, limited to the number of the available threads (see [concurrency](https://github.com/phstc/shoryuken/wiki/Shoryuken-options#concurrency)) and the SQS limit of 10 messages per request.
 If there are 10 available threads, it may receive up to 10 messages for the same Message Group ID and process them all in parallel.

-If you want to sequentially process one message at time per group, set `max_number_of_messages: 1` (see [receive options](https://github.com/phstc/shoryuken/wiki/Receive-Message-options)), with that, if you send messages as follows:
+If you want to sequentially process one message at a time per group, set `max_number_of_messages: 1` (see [receive options](https://github.com/phstc/shoryuken/wiki/Receive-Message-options)), with that, if you send messages as follows:

 ```ruby
 ExpireMembershipsWorker.perform_async(date)